hzlzldr/SRHiC/README.md

 # SRHiC
-Hi-C data is important for studying chromatin three-dimensional (3D) structure.
-However, the resolution of most existing Hi-C data is generally coarse due to sequencing cost.
-Therefore, it will be helpful if we can predict high-resolution Hi-C data from low-coverage sequencing data.
-Here we developed a novel and simple computational method based on deep learning named SRHiC to enhance the resolution of Hi-C data.
-We verified SRHiC on Hi-C data in human cell line.
-We also evaluated the generalization power of SRHiC by enhancing Hi-C data resolution across different cell types in the same or different species.
-Results showed that SRHiC outperforms the state-of-the-art methods in accuracy of prediction.
+We developed a novel and simple computational method based on deep learning to enhance the resolution of Hi-C data.

+Dependency